 The Syntropy Platform is the first product built on the Syntropy Network.
 This self-service platform enables teams to create and manage secure connections between all their endpoints.
 This is the clearest first use case for Syntropy’s technology, as businesses already spend billions to create networks that route large amounts of traffic every second.
 By launching the Syntropy Platform first, the team hopes to build early demand for the network and token.

 The platform is open to all, but anyone can build tools that integrate with the network through the NOIA token, paving the way for additional consumer-focused products.

 Total supply: 1 billion NOIA

-Users pay with USD or NOIA tokens to access the NOIA Network.
+Users pay with USD or NOIA tokens to access the Syntropy Network.
 All payments directly translate into token demand via an exchange gateway.
-This makes NOIA accessible to all users, traditional or crypto, while ensuring the token is an irreplaceable necessity for using the network.
+This makes Syntropy accessible to all users, traditional or crypto, while ensuring the token is an irreplaceable necessity for using the network.

 Data transferred through the network is accounted for using smart contracts.
 This establishes a micro-transactional, trustless relationship between the user and the nodes servicing the network.
 The NOIA token model allows for widespread adoption and a seamless experience for all users, while also guaranteeing sufficient token velocity and consistent demand.

 The Syntropy team is a mix of network engineering and internet peering specialists, with other members experienced in startups, sales, marketing and business development.
 The tech team consists of 30+ software engineers and data scientists who support software development and architectural updates across the software-defined networking (SDN) engine, platform and blockchain implementation.